 1. The State Department warns U.S. citizens of the risks of travel to Burundi and recommends U.S. citizens avoid non-essential travel.
 The terrorist organization al-Shabaab, based in Somalia, has threatened to conduct terror attacks in Burundi.
 It may also target U.S. interests in Burundi.
-Low-level political violence persists throughout Burundi– a carryover of the Burundian civil war.
+Political violence persists throughout Burundi, a carryover of the Burundian civil war.
 This Travel Warning replaces the Travel Warning dated October 30, 2014, reiterates existing security concerns, and notes security restrictions on travel for embassy personnel.

-Armed groups operate in Burundi.
+2. Armed groups operate in Burundi.
 Weapons are easy to obtain and some ex-combatants have turned to crime or political violence.
 Crime, often committed by groups of armed bandits or street children, poses the highest risk for foreign visitors.
-Exchanges of gunfire and grenade attacks are not uncommon but are usually not directed at foreigners.
-If you encounter such a situation, stay indoors, in a ground floor interior room and away from doors and windows.
+Exchanges of gunfire and grenade attacks have increased but are usually not directed at foreigners.
+In this situation, stay in a ground floor interior room away from doors and windows.
 Common crimes include muggings, burglaries, and robberies.
 U.S. government personnel are prohibited from walking on the streets after dark and from using local public transportation at any time.
 Local authorities in any part of Burundi are often unable to provide timely assistance during an emergency.

-Travel outside the capital, Bujumbura, presents significant risks, especially after nightfall.
-Note the U.S. Embassy limits and monitors the travel of its personnel in Burundi.
-All movement outside the city from 6:00 p.m. to 7:00 a.m. is forbidden.
+4. Travel outside the capital, Bujumbura, presents significant risks, especially after nightfall.
+Note the U.S. embassy limits and monitors the travel of its personnel in Burundi.
+All movement by embassy employees outside the city from 6:00 p.m. to 7:00 a.m. is prohibited.
 Likewise, U.S. citizens should not travel on national highways from dusk to dawn.
 Armed criminals ambush vehicles, particularly on the roads leading out of Bujumbura.
 Keep vehicle doors locked and windows up when stopped in heavy traffic.